strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 When the User and Topic Operators are deployed through the Cluster Operator as part of the Kafka cluster, the user will configure the feature gates as today using the `STRIMZI_FEATURE_GATES` environment variable.
 And the Cluster Operator will then automatically pass the environment variable to the User and Topic Operators when deploying them.
-When the User and Topic Operators are deployed as standalone, user can configure the `STRIMZI_FEATURE_GATES` environment variable directly in their deployments.
+When the User and Topic Operators are deployed as standalone, users can configure the `STRIMZI_FEATURE_GATES` environment variable directly in their deployments.

 ### Trade-offs and limitations

 This design has several trade-offs and limitations:
 * When a feature gate is enabled or disabled in the Cluster Operator, it will cause rolling update of all the User and Topic Operators managed by it.
   This will happen even if they in reality don't use given feature gate in their code and simply ignore it.
-  That said, changing the feature gates configuration is not something what is expected to be done very often.
+  That said, changing the feature gates configuration is not something that is expected to be done very often.
 * The centrally managed feature gate configuration will also apply to all Kafka clusters managed by given Cluster Operator.
   It cannot be applied to individual Kafka clusters which can be seen as a limitation.
   But it does not differ significantly from the current state.

 ### Advantages

-It has also aspects that can be considered as advantages:
+The proposed change also has aspects that can be considered advantages:
 * The configuration of the feature gates is unchanged compared to how it works today.
   It also maintains the simplicity of the configuration.
   The user needs to set only one environment variable in the Cluster Operator to configure all feature gates.